Send the link below via email or IMCopy

-You can reserve items that are on loan to other users, using the 'Request it' option on the Library Catalogue.
+You can reserve items that are on loan to other users, using the 'Request' tab in Library Search.

-When the items are available, you will receive an email.
-Items can then be picked up from the Reserved Items Collection Point, and issued using the self service machine.
+Items can then be picked up from the Reserved Items Collection Point.

-Use the self service machines on this floor to borrow and return items and also pay any Library fines (cash or Keele card).
+Use the self service machines on this floor to borrow and return items and also pay any Library fines.